Gyeong-GyunHa/qch/README.md

 The local quad clustering coefficient vector

 ### Example
-The sample data (*sample_hypergraph.txt*) is a hypergraph with five nodes and four hyperedges, as shown in the following figure.
+The sample data (*sample_hypergraph.txt*) is a hypergraph with five nodes and four hyperedges as
 ![nondirected_example](https://github.com/Gyeong-GyunHa/qch/assets/25861047/a79881c5-c4ca-4d00-8ae3-e174860652f6)

+The quad clustering coefficient for a few nodes can be calculated  as :

+Node 1:

 ## The quad clustering coefficient in a directed hypergraph